SmartAngle connects to your smart phone or tablet via Bluetooth - so, please check you have Bluetooth enabled from the iOS or Android settings screen.

 Preparing the battery

-- SmartAngle is shipped with the CR2032 battery mounted inside.
+- SmartAngle is shipped with the CR2032 battery which may be mounted inside.

-- A small insulation strip is placed under the battery to prevent it draining during storage.
+- A small insulation strip may be placed under the battery to prevent it draining during storage.

-- Pull the exposed part of the strip to remove it.
-Slightly unscrew the three 3mm Pozi #1 screws on the back of SmartAngle if the strip is hard to pull out.
+- If this is the case, remove the three 3mm Pozi #1 screws on the back of SmartAngle, carefully remove the insulation strip then refit the screws.

 - The LEDs on the front of SmartAngle will flash three times then the right hand LED will flash about once a second.